Justme488/Decal-Converter/README.md

 **Features:**<br />
 + Single or multiple convert decal image to png<br />
-+ Single or multiple colorize,compress, and watermark decals images to White, Black, Blue, Teal, Red, and green (You must use a transparent png file)<br />
++ Single or multiple colorize and compress decals images to White, Black, Blue, Teal, Red, green, Silver, Pink, Dark Blue, Orange, Yellow, and Neon-Green (You must use a transparent png file)<br />
 + fill all visible color in decal with black (You must use a transparent png file)<br />
 + Saves png converted, colorized, filled and original decals to folder in home directory<br />
 + Creates shortcut in Menu > Graphics > Decal Converter<br />